 Amsterdam is by far the most visited city in the Netherlands.
 Millions of tourists come to the Netherlands every year and the majority of them don’t even go beyond Amsterdam.
 Which is a shame – Netherlands has so many other great places to see and cities to visit.
 In this post we would like to share our pick of Top 10 One-Day Trips from Amsterdam.
-We lived in the Netherlands for a few years and believe us when we say that these are some of the best one-day trips you can easily make from Amsterdam.
+We lived in the Netherlands few years and believe us when we say that these are some of the best one-day trips you can easily make from Amsterdam.

 All of the cities below are within one hour reach from Amsterdam.
 Check the official NS.nl website for exact travel times and details.

 Book your stay in Amsterdam via Booking.com (by the way, did you know that booking.com company is based in Amsterdam?):

 Haarlem is perhaps one of the most popular day trip destinations from Amsterdam.
 Located only 15 minutes away, Haarlem is a small city west of Amsterdam.
 Not as busy as Amsterdam, Haarlem attracts visitors with its historical center, charming courtyards, windmills and museums.

 Explore Haarlem’s narrow streets and little shops.
 Visit Windmill De Adriaan (museum in an 18th-century windmill), go to Grote Markt and admire the gothic-style Cathedral of St. Bavo.